leon-matthews/rocket-test/README.md

 Produce GUI for testing team to visualise the behivour of multiple devices simultaneously, using only the Python standard library and PyQt5.

+Requires at least Python 3.11, as it makes heavy use of optional static typing.

 ## Tasks